openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune用户指南.md

  [log]
  # either "debug", "info", "warn", "error", "critical", default is "info"
  level = info
+ # you can set log_dir to specify the location where the log is written. default location is /var/log/messages
+ # log_dir = "/var/log/atune"

  #################################### database ###############################
  [database]
  # enable database server